Skip to main content

 The Third Pillar Objective Outcome Tracking

 A program is only outcome-based if the outcomes are rigorously tracked.
 This goes beyond simply asking “do you feel better?”.
 While subjective improvement is the ultimate goal, it must be correlated with objective data.
-This creates a that validates the protocol’s effectiveness and guides future adjustments.
+This creates a feedback loop that validates the protocol’s effectiveness and guides future adjustments.
 Follow-up testing at regular intervals (typically 3-6 months) is a core requirement.

 We track changes in: